ConfederacyOfGaia/Gaia/mage.md

 The object can’t deal damage or otherwise directly harm anyone.

-\page

 ### Sage

-Specializes in knowledge, divination, and knowing things.
-Not so good with the combat spells.

-You are fascinated and drawn to magic of all different schools.
+You are fascinated and drawn to magic of all varieties.
 Your research draws wider connections between all manifestations of the arcane, granting you unparalleled versatility and vision in your spellcasting endeavours.

-Mages without an affinity to a traditional magical school are rarer even than diviners and can achieve remarkable balance in their studies.
-While they lose out on some of the benefits gained by their peers, they find other advantages in their flexibility.

 #### Spell Maven